data-apis/scipy-2023-presentation/paper.rst

 shape, data type, and device) or for supporting operator overloading (i.e., magic methods) [#]_.

+.. [#] Notably, array strides should be considered an implementation detail and should not be required as a public Python attribute.

 **No dependencies.** The standard and its implementations should not require any dependency outside of Python itself.